AMAIOLAMO/amaiolamo.github.io/_posts/2023-12-19-About-Test-Drive-Development.md

 # Common Misconceptions

 1. Thinking that TDD can replace design (no it cannot, it can only help influence you to design towards end users)
-    - this is quite a bad way on expecting TDD can design; Yes it does help you with design, probably change your way on thinking your designing choices, BUT, that doesn't mean you don't need to think about design in the first place.
+    - this is quite a bad misunderstanding on what TDD can actually do; Yes, it does help you with design, probably change your way on thinking your designing choices, BUT, that doesn't mean you don't need to think about design in the first place.
-    - It is a great tool to help and influces your design, to help you think in the perspective of users of your system / code, writing what is only neccessary (which is [YAGNI - extreme programming principle](https://en.wikipedia.org/wiki/You_aren't_gonna_need_it))
+    - It is a great tool to help and influences your design, to help you think in the perspective of users of your system / code, writing what is only neccessary (which is [YAGNI - extreme programming principle](https://en.wikipedia.org/wiki/You_aren't_gonna_need_it))

 2. we MUST follow TDD principles at all times
-    - no, that, in my honest opinion, is just not worth it, due to the cost of writing the unit test, time to running the test, doesn't really help much.
+    - no, that, in my honest opinion, is just not worth it, if you are working on a very tiny method / small algorithm that is probably not critical, the cost of writing the unit test, time to running the test takes longer than just writing them in one go.
     - Principles are just Principles, they are meant to help you design, not to give burden, only use them when you know they can really help you reduce your work a ton / really shine.

 3. We MUST TDD in all cases! (or in other words: to have near 100% test coverage!)